-- A rocket has mass as payload and propellant, but with each extra bit of mass, there is extra gravity that requires extra thrust.
+- A rocket has mass as rocket body, payload and propellant, but with each extra bit of mass, there is extra weight that requires extra thrust.

 - Aerodynamics is the study of how air flows over a rocket.
 Aerodynamics only affects a rocket while it is in an atmosphere.
 Find out how a nose cone and fins help a rocket in the article Rocket aerodynamics.

 - Rockets are launched to achieve different types of orbits.
 Find out why in Getting rockets into space.

 Our rockets content looks at some of the science and related technology issues that are being solved by three different groups working on rockets and space technology.

 Peter Beck is CEO and technical director of Rocket Lab, the company behind New Zealand’s first attempt at commercial space flight in 2009.
 In achieving this feat, Rocket Lab scientists and engineers needed to solve many challenges.